A digital image of a pool with various colorful inflatable objects floating on the surface, with a purple header that reads “Particles in Your Pool”.

 Identifying the Problem:

-Before diving into solutions, let’s first identify the nature of the particles and potential causes.
+Let’s first identify the nature of the particles and potential causes.
 These can range from bugs and algae to mineral deposits.
 Here are some insights to consider:

 • Bugs: Observations suggest that the particles might be bugs, which could be entering the pool area from nearby vegetation or other sources.